 Certain medications help with the uncomfortable symptoms associated with opioid withdrawal.
 Individuals who have been struggling with opioid addiction, including an addiction to heroin or prescription painkillers, will need to undergo withdrawal in a medical detox facility.
 In many instances, certain medications like Clonidine will be administered to help alleviate symptoms like night sweats, tremors, cravings, and muscle cramping.

-Those who are taking Clonidine will not experience such severe symptoms, and because cravings will be so dramatically minimized the risk for relapse will also be reduced.
-This specific medication is generally administered in pill form, but it can also be administered in the form of a patch that is applied directly to the skin.
+Those taking Clonidine will not experience such severe symptoms, and because cravings will be so dramatically minimized, the risk for relapse will also be reduced.
+This specific medication is generally administered in pill form, but it can also be issued in the form of a patch applied directly to the skin.

-Someone who has prescribed the medication in a medical detox setting will take it several times a day, and each time the medication is taken it will be directly administered by a licensed physician.
+Someone who has prescribed the medication in a medical detox setting will take it several times a day.
+Each time the drug is taken, it will be directly administered by a licensed physician.
 The dosage must be monitored so that it can be effectively adjusted if need be.

 Allure Detox and Medication-Assisted Treatment

-This method of treatment only works in combination with other modalities, such as intensive group and individual therapy and the installation of healthy coping skills and relapse prevention techniques.
+This treatment method only works in combination with other modalities, such as intensive group and individual therapy and the installation of healthy coping skills and relapse prevention techniques.
 At Allure Detox, we strongly believe in a comprehensive detoxification program, one that focuses on individualized care in a safe and supportive environment.
-To learn more about our program of medically monitored detox or about Clonidine and opioid withdrawal, please feel free to give us a call at any time.
+To learn more about our program of medically monitored detox or about Clonidine and opioid withdrawal, please feel free to call us at any time.